BigBoiBombom/Beer-Ontology/README.md

 ...

 ## Other Ontologies:
 **https://rdf.ag/o/beer-en.html** - 1.
-Beer ontology = The scope of this ontology is to help provide beer and beer ingredient traceability, process control and style identification in a language neutral way. \n
+Beer ontology = The scope of this ontology is to help provide beer and beer ingredient traceability, process control and style identification in a language neutral way. /n
 **https://www.cs.umd.edu/projects/plus/SHOE/onts/beer1.0.html** - 2.
-Draft of a beer ontology \n
+Draft of a beer ontology /n
 **https://rdfs.co/bevon/latest/html** - 3.
 Beverage ontology